AdobeDocs/journey-optimizer.en/help/using/channels/gs-channels.md

 * **Journeys**: Create seamless customer experiences across multiple touchpoints.
 Automate interactions based on user behavior and preferences, ensuring timely and relevant communications that guide users through their journey with your brand.
 * **Campaigns**: Deploy a specific marketing campaigns that utilizes a given channel to achieve targeted objectives.
 Whether promoting a new product or driving seasonal sales, campaigns enable you to craft focused messaging strategies tailored to your audience.

-Let’s get started!
+Let's get started!
 Click on the channels below to dive deeper into each one and discover how to leverage them effectively in your marketing strategy.

 <table style="table-layout:fixed"><tr style="border: 0;">
 <td><a href="../email/get-started-email.md"><img alt="email" src="assets/do-not-localize/email.png"></a>